bahanonu/ciatah/README.md

 ## Acknowledgments

-Thanks to Jones G. Parker, PhD (<https://parker-laboratory.com/>) for providing extensive user feedback during development of the software package.
+Thanks to Jones G. Parker, PhD (<https://parker-laboratory.com/>) for providing extensive user feedback during development of the `calciumImagingAnalysis` software package.

-Additional thanks to thank Jérôme Lecoq, Tony H. Kim, Hakan Inan, Lacey Kitch, and Maggie Larkin for help developing aspects of the code used in the software package.
+Additional thanks to Jesse Marshall, Jérôme Lecoq, Tony H. Kim, Hakan Inan, Lacey Kitch, Maggie Larkin, and Elizabeth Otto Hamel for providing certain functions or helping develop aspects of the code used in the software package.

 ## References